-You probably have these ingredient already in your pantry which makes this a perfect cookie to make any day.
+You probably have these ingredients already in your pantry which makes this a perfect cookie to make any day.

 Tip: Using a combination of salted softened butter and Jif peanut butter will give you the best like your Mom made taste.
 I'm not being paid to say this, I honestly like this peanut butter for making these peanut butter cookies.

-- In a separate medium-size bowl combine the softened butter and peanut butter and stir with a wooden spoon until smooth.
+In a separate medium-size bowl combine the softened butter and peanut butter and stir with a wooden spoon until smooth.

-- Hand roll dough into equal-sized small balls and arrange on a parchment or Silpat lined baking sheet.
+Hand roll dough into equal-sized small balls and arrange on a parchment or Silpat lined baking sheet.
 You want the cookies uniform in size so they cook evenly.
 A cookie scoop works nice to enure a uniform size.

 - Preheat a conventional oven or your toaster oven to 350 degrees.